Albert Parsons

 *On this date, in 1848, Albert Parsons was born.
 He was a white-American socialist, newspaper editor, orator, and labor activist.

-Albert Richard Parsons was born in Montgomery, Alabama, one of the ten children of a shoe and leather factory owner originally from Maine.
+Albert Richard Parsons was born in Montgomery, Alabama, the tenth child of a shoe and leather factory owner originally from Maine.
 His parents died when he was a small child, leaving him to be raised by his eldest brother, who was married and the proprietor of a small newspaper in Tyler, Texas.
-In 1859, at 11, Parsons left his brothers to live with a sister in Waco, Texas.
+In 1859, at the age of 11, Parsons left his brothers to live with a sister in Waco, Texas.
 Parsons attended school for about a year before leaving to become an apprentice at the Galveston Daily News.

-The coming of the American Civil War in 1861, at 13 years old, Parsons volunteered to fight for the Confederate States of America.
+At the age of 13, Parsons volunteered to fight for the Confederate States of America in the American Civil War of 1861.
 His unit was the "Lone Star Greys."
 Parsons' first military exploit was in an artillery company.
 After his first enlistment, Parsons left Fort Sabine to join the 12th Regiment of the Texas Cavalry and saw battle during three separate campaigns.
 After the war, Parsons returned to Waco, Texas, and traded his mule for 40 acres of standing corn.
-He hired ex-slaves to help with the harvest and netted a sufficient sum to pay for six months' tuition at Waco University, today known as Baylor, a private Baptist University.
+He hired former slaves to help with the harvest and netted a sufficient sum to pay for six months' tuition at Waco University, now known as Baylor, a private Baptist University.

 After college, Parsons left to work in a printing office before launching his Waco Spectator newspaper in 1868.
 In his paper, Parsons took the unpopular position of accepting the terms of Reconstruction measures aimed at securing the political rights of former slaves.
 In this supercharged political atmosphere, Parsons' paper was soon terminated.
-In 1869, Parsons got a job as a traveling correspondent and business agent for the Houston Daily Telegraph when he met Lucy Ella Gonzales, a black woman.
+In 1869, Parsons secured a position as a traveling correspondent and business agent for the Houston Daily Telegraph, where he met Lucy Ella Gonzales, a Black woman.
 The pair married in 1872, and his wife later became a political activist.
-In 1870, Parsons was the beneficiary of Republican political patronage when he was appointed Assistant Assessor of United States Internal Revenue under the administration of Ulysses S. Grant.
+In 1870, Parsons was the beneficiary of Republican political patronage when he was appointed Assistant Assessor of the United States Internal Revenue under the administration of Ulysses S. Grant.

-Parsons originally declined to speak at the Haymarket, fearing it would cause violence by holding the rally outdoors but would change his mind.
-The mayor of Chicago was even there and noticed it was a peaceful gathering, but he left when it looked like it would rain.
+Parsons initially declined to speak at the Haymarket, fearing it would cause violence by holding the rally outdoors, but he changed his mind.
+The mayor of Chicago was also present and noticed that it was a peaceful gathering, but he left when it appeared that rain was imminent.
 Worried about his children when the weather changed, Parsons, his wife Lucy, and their children left for Zeph's Hall on Lake Street and were followed by several protesters.
 The event ended around 10 p.m.
-As the audience was drifting away, policemen forcefully told the crowd to disperse.
+As the audience began to drift away, the policemen forcefully told the crowd to disperse.